 Lighting and decoration in one: Three ways to use tea light candles-

-This idea could not get any more simple! add some small creek rocks (purchased or gathered on your next creek visit!) to a wine glass, then add a tea light candle.
+This idea could not be any more simple!
+Add some small creek rocks (purchased or gathered on your next creek visit!) to a wine glass, then add a tea light candle.

 This idea is my favorite.
 It can be tailored to your party colors quite easily.
 Add a rice to a bowl, then add a few squirts of food coloring.
 Shake the bowl to combine.
 Once combined, bake in the oven at 375* for 10 minutes or so.
 Using a mason jar funnel, add layers of colored rice to the jar.
 Set a tea light candle on top.
 Easy!